Kalita-Platform/kalita/kalita-website/content/docs/atomic-swap/_atomic.md

 ```
 The script consists of two branches:
 - `and(pk(Bob),sha256(secret))` where Bob takes money using **pk(Bob)** and **secret**.
-- `and(pk(Alice),after(256))`   if Bob does not withdraw money after 256 blocks, Alice can withdraw money using her public key **pk(Alice)**.
+- `and(pk(Alice),after(256))`   if Bob does not withdraw money after 256 blocks (here we use relative blocks for simplicity), Alice can withdraw money using her public key **pk(Alice)**.

 <div class="row justify-content-center" style="margin-bottom:40px;margin-top:40px;">
 <img src="/docs/atomic/script1.svg">
 </div>

-Using this script **(sc1)**, Alice creates a P2WSH address to which she sends money.
-A link (block Id, transaction Id, output number) to the UTXO of this address and the serialized script **(sc1)** is sent to Bob via the yam network.
-Bob must check this P2WSH address to see if the amount of money at this address matches the amount specified in the order, and also that it is blocked by the hash of the script **(sc1)**.
-Reading the script, Bob receives Alice's public key **pk(Alice)** and the hash of the secret **sha256(secret)**, and verifies that he can take the money and that Alice's refund part is blocked by at least 256 blocks in time.
-If these conditions are not met, Bob aborts the exchange.
+Alice sends funds to the script **(sc1)** using the P2WSH address.
+A UTXO link (block ID, transaction ID, output number) and the serialized script **(sc1)** is sent to Bob via the Yam network.
+Bob must check that Alice locked the required amount of funds to the P2WSH address and that the address corresponds to the hash of the script **(sc1)**.

+Bob learns Alice's public key **pk(Alice)** and the hash of the secret **sha256(secret)** by reading the script.
+Also, Bob ensures that Alice can refund after 256 blocks in the future so Bob can finish the swap before the deadline.
+If these conditions fail, Bob aborts the exchange.

 <div class="row justify-content-center" style="margin-bottom:40px;margin-top:40px;">
 <img src="/docs/atomic/yam_script1.svg">